 Concise.
 If the sales text fits on one mobile screen, many will read it and might even delve into it.
 If the text stretches over 2‑3 screens — only a couple of meticulous people will read it to the end.

-Common Mistakes in Product Description Texts
+Common Mistakes in Product Card Descriptions

 In other words — writing texts with dozens of keywords used one after the other.
 Here, you lose the opportunity to communicate with the customer on a “human‑to‑human” level, and you miss out on sales.
 Plus, the SEO promotion turns out to be mediocre at best if the description is simply stuffed with keywords — the product card might get penalized by the marketplace.